StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 06/10/2020 - Cstadther - Updated force dice for dice pool by subtracting max and committed.
 - 05/10/2020 - Cstadther - Found by Alerion, fix for firingarcs
 - 05/10/2020 - Cstadther - Updated groupmanager to correctly display theme based light/dark destiny image.
 - 05/10/2020 - Cstadther - Fixed issue where modifier display for weapons was swapped for setback and remove setback